samoeioloo/solana-pay-store/README.md

 # buildspace Store on Solana Pay Project - Ollivanders Wand shop
+Solana Pay is a new, open, and free-to-use payments framework built on Solana — the world’s most performant web3 ecosystem.
+Solana Pay is built for immediate transactions, fees that are fractions of a penny, and a net-zero environmental impact - https://solanapay.com/

+This project is an online version of the fictional store that sells wands from Harry Potter using Solana Pay.

 To get started with this project, clone this repo and follow these commands: